khalid-hussain/shaheen/chap16.md

 Galloping of horses could be heard outside the fort.
 Mansoor looked at Bashir.
 Comprehending his cue, Bashir walked towards the gate.

-Mansoor said to Moosa, "You are exhausted.
+Mansoor said to Musa, "You are exhausted.
 Let's go and sit inside."

-Abu Moosa went along with Mansoor without saying anything.
+Abu Musa went along with Mansoor without saying anything.
 After climbing a flight of stairs made of stone, they entered into a room in the upper story.
 Torches were lit in the room.
-On Mansoor's cue, Moosa sat on a chair.
+On Mansoor's cue, Musa sat on a chair.
 While sitting down on another chair close to him, Mansoor said, "If nature can do one miracle, then, it can also do another.
 We had become hopeless in your case.
 Today when we heard of your arrival, then, we thought that our men were mistaken.
-Isn't it possible that just as we found Moosa, similarly, you might find Badr?
+Isn't it possible that just as we found Musa, similarly, you might find Badr?
 Can he also not disappear just like you?"

-Becoming a little optimistic, Moosa looked towards Mansoor, but then, became disappointed again and said, "Given the circumstances, looks like you too have become a poet like me.
+Becoming a little optimistic, Musa looked towards Mansoor, but then, became disappointed again and said, "Given the circumstances, looks like you too have become a poet like me.
 Hopelessness makes everyone a poet.
 All along the way I kept falsely consoling myself that Badr bin Mughira is alive and maybe the